holicc/holicc.github.io/content/posts/System-Design/Principles/index.md

 ### Caching

 **Caching** means temporary storage location,usually store in RAM.So that they can be accessed more quickly.

+#### Cached Database Queries

+    That’s still the most commonly used caching pattern.
+Whenever you do a query to your database, you store the result dataset in cache.
+A hashed version of your query is the cache key.
+The next time you run the query, you first check if it is already in the cache.
+The next time you run the query, you check at first the cache if there is already a result.
+This pattern has several issues.
+The main issue is the expiration.
+It is hard to delete a cached result when you cache a complex query (who has not?).
+When one piece of data changes (for example a table cell) you need to delete all cached queries who may include that table cell.
+You get the point?

 ### Load balancing